 Failure to accord fair hearing either to the accused or the prosecution violates even minimum standards of due process of law.
-It is inherent in the concept of due process of law that condemnation should be rendered only after the trial in which the hearing is a real one, not sham or mere farce and pretence.
+It is inherent in the concept of due process of law, that condemnation should be rendered only after the trial in which the hearing is a real one, not sham or a mere farce and pretence.
+Since the fair hearing requires an opportunity to preserve the process, it may be vitiated and violated by an overhasty stage-managed, tailored and partisan trial.